tonyrog/edrone/README.md

 5. Start drone software on AR Drone<br>
    See previous chapter for start instructions.
    Ensure that the Drone is located in an open area, with its nose (camera) pointing away from you.
-The glitch may cause temporary, low-level operaiton of the motors while the drone is on the ground.
+The glitch may cause temporary, low-level operation of the motors while the drone is still on the ground.

 6. Remove the glitch fromn edrone_control.erl<br>
    Set the HAVE_GLITCH value in edrone_control.erl, line 58, to -1.